 - Pain or pressure in either or both eyes

 Diagnosis of Diabetic Retinopathy

-After a thorough medical examination of the eyes, some of the following diagnostic tests will be conducted to confirm diagnosis:
+After a thorough medical examination of the eyes, some of the following diagnostic tests will be conducted at Vistarr Laser & Vision Centers in West Chester, Kennett Square, and Paoli, PA, to confirm the diagnosis:

 - Visual acuity test